What are the key differences between accounting and bookkeeping?

 How to qualify to be an accountant

 Becoming an accountant requires more than just having a good idea of how everything works.
-To qualify as an accountant, the minimum requirement is attaining a Bachelor’s Degree in accounting or related field, but there are many more levels beyond this.
-In South Africa, an accountant will ideally have completed a Bachelor of Commerce followed by a three-year-learnership at a SAIPA-accredited training centre.
+To qualify as an accountant, the minimum requirement is attaining a Bachelor’s Degree in accounting or a related field, but there are many more levels beyond this.
+In South Africa, an accountant will ideally have completed a Bachelor of Commerce followed by a three year learnership at a SAIPA-accredited training centre.
 This is followed by a SAIPA Professional Evaluation exam which is a four-hour competency exam.

 - Maintaining best bookkeeping practices and ensuring compliance with the company and SARS

 - Training staff on all bookkeeping activities

 - Assigning expense categories